 So, here’s where it gets interesting:

 In order to fully understand what exactly it is about the social shopping experience we offer that manages to increase our customers’ conversion rate, we asked the users of our product about their experience.
 The interesting thing we found out is that we made the process of group decision-making easier because we created a space where each member of the group is more likely to make a decision.
 We found an explanation for that in an article – “Shared responsibility in collective decisions” (2019) where Marwa El Zein, Bahador Bahrami & Ralph Hertwig explain the behind-the-scenes of decision making.
 Making a decision with other people minimizes the material and psychological burden of an individual’s responsibility.
-When a person has to make a decision with other people he feels protected from the “risks”, which are the negative feeling he may be having due to the decision he made – regret, punishment and stress.
+When a person has to make a decision with other people he feels protected from the “risks”, which are the negative feelings he may be having due to the decision he made – regret, punishment, and stress.
 The fact that a whole group of friends is on the same website, at the same time, trying to make a decision together – makes it easier for each individual to make his own decision and also take an active part in the decision-making process.
 That way the users are more likely to make a decision and act upon it, meaning – a better conversion rate, since a decision has actually been made.

 Furthermore, there’s a smaller chance for cart abandonment, since the group is on-site, no one has to leave the site to consult, and every eCommerce owner knows – when a user leaves your site, they’re much less likely to come back and make a purchase.